 The starting point for most Ciudad Perdida (Lost City) treks and gateway to the luscious Tayrona Park, Taganga forms a lazy little eddy in the stream of backpackers flowing through Colombia.

 Whether they're planning to dive, trek or just chill out, most travellers end up sticking around Taganga much longer than they expected.
 So even if diving wasn't on your itinerary it's worth poking your head into one of the dive shops and checking out the options.

 There is on one ATM in Taganga which doesn't work with many international cards and is often empty even when it does.
 You might have to make a short trip out to Santa Marta to get the cash for your dives.
 Be wary of people watching you while you make a withdrawal and avoid doing it at night.
 The majority of the city's ATMs are near the Edificio de los Bancos and criminals know to hang around and watch for tourists taking out a lot of cash.

 Finding the right dive school is the first and most important step.
-If you're an expert you'll know exactly what you're looking for but for beginners the amount of shops can be overwhelming.
-Aquantis, Poseidon and Octopus are the main companies and are a good place to start.
+If you're an expert you'll know exactly what you're looking for, but for beginners the number of shops can be overwhelming.
+Poseidon and Ocean Lovers are two reliable companies if you need a place to start.

-There are lots of good deals to be found but remember, low cost and high competition has led some operators to cut corners.
-Take a walk along the beachfront and look into a few of the shops.
-Checking out their gear is a good place to start.
+There are lots of good deals on offer, but remember, low cost and high competition has led some operators to cut corners.
+Take a walk along the beachfront and look into a few of the shops, taking a thorough look at the gear.
 You don't have to be a technical expert: if the equipment looks dirty, damaged or poorly maintained you probably want to move along.